eslam-gomaa/Flexible-Network/docs/Docs/Examples/example-3.md

 ---

-Script used in this example: [example-2.py](docs/Docs/Examples/sample-2.py)
+Script used in this example: [example-3.py](docs/Docs/Examples/example-1/example-3.py)

 In this example we create a script that does the following:
 1. Authenticate to the selected inventory group
 2. execute set of commands
-3. Take a config backup & store it in S3
+3. execute commands and the print the output in JSON format

 ---